Abstract submission - terms & conditions

 Abstract submission agreement – rules and policies

-In submitting an abstract for consideration for our 2020 Congress organised in collaboration with ESGCT and BSGCT, the primary author is responsible for ensuring that work described in the abstract was conducted in accordance with the following rules and policies.
+In submitting an abstract for consideration for the ESGCT Annual Congress 2022, the primary author is responsible for ensuring that work described in the abstract was conducted in accordance with the following rules and policies.
 All abstracts submitted are screened by the Organising Committee to ensure that the abstract:

 - Includes substantive results